AirshipCMS/Airship-GGJ-PIXI-Starter-Kit/README.md

 - In application.html, you will see a basic "container" for a rendered page.
 You can add global `<head>` content (such as links to stylesheets and global scripts), and optionally add global markup inside `<body>` that you want to render on every page. `{{{ template }}}` renders the template specified by the CMS.
 For a phaser game, we only need the main page, which is rendered by the `root.html` template from `/compartments/templates/`.

 - In your project, navigate to `/compartments/templates/`.
 In this directory, open `root.html`.
-There will be a lot of markup in this template.
+There will be some markup in this template.
 You won't need any of it for your phaser project, so delete all of it.
 Add a simple `<h1>Hello World!</h1>` and Save the file.

 <img src="./compartments/assets/media/root.html-hello.png?raw=true" width="auto" height="auto">